 Are there rent control or just cause for eviction laws in the City of Santa Cruz?
 In this short post, we discuss the succession of events related to rent control and just cause for eviction laws in the City of Santa Cruz after the November elections.
-We answer the questions above and help you understand what is being propped, and where the City Government is in the legislative process.
+We answer the question above and help you understand what is being proposed, and where the City Government is in the legislative process.

 As a reminder, voters rejected Measure M, a measure that would create rent control and just cause for eviction laws in the City of Santa Cruz.
 Since that time, Santa Cruz City Council, which now includes three new members, has been working to find the right balance of increasing renter’s protections without dis-incentivizing the maintenance of existing rentals and creation of new rentals in the city.